Environment Variables

 to ascend, with 0 identifying the caller of Caller.
 (For historical reasons the

-program counter, file name, and line number within the file of the corresponding
+on Windows), and the line number within the file of the corresponding call.

 Callers fills the slice pc with the return program counters of function invocations